tiagosora/WS_Proj2/README.md

 # Web Semântica - Proj 2

+Later in the instruction, you have the possibility of running using a bash file.

 ## Installing the requirements

 To first be able to run the app you must install the requirements: